erthalion/erthalion.github.io/_posts/2020-11-03-evolution-of-btree-index-am.md

 particular type of workloads mostly without negatively affecting performance in other cases.

-Having said all that we can also pinpoint where on the RUM triangle we can place B-tree.
+Having said all that we can also pinpoint where in the RUM space we can place B-tree.
 Since it's pretty good in read workload, but could be better with memory footprint and insert workload, we can put it somewhere here:

 <figure>
 <img src="/public/img/rum-btree.png" border="0" width="60%" style="margin: auto">
 <br/>
 <figcaption style="text-align: center; font-size: 14px; font-style: italic">
 Fig 6.
-Approximate position of B-tree in the RUM triangle
+Approximate position of B-tree in the RUM space
 </figcaption>
 </figure>

 ## 4. Beyond the hard leaves of basics

-One of the reasons why B-trees are so universal in the databases world is their flexibility and extensibility.
+As we already mentioned, one of the reasons why B-trees are so universal in the databases world is their flexibility and extensibility.
 On can apply variety of different local optimizations which could be nicely composed without sacrificing on something else.
 Let's take a loot at some of them.

 ### 4.1 Key normalization